tearflake/symbolverse/README.md

-A few programming languages I made for fun.
-The project current release version can be found under the `./releases/` directory.
+A few unusual programming languages I made for fun.
+Find them under the `./releases/` directory.